 About The Leading Brain

-In its nine chapters, The Leading Brain takes you on a journey that starts with using brain science to consistently achieve individual peak performance and concludes by helping you apply these findings to create high-performing teams.
+In its nine chapters, The Leading Brain takes you on a journey that begins by using insights from brain science to show you how to achieve individual peak performance and concludes by helping you apply these findings to create high-performing teams.

-- Chapter 1, "Find Your Sweet Spot," provides the ingredients for the neurochemical cocktail that produces peak performance.
+- Chapter 1, "Find Your Sweet Spot," maps out the ingredients for the neurochemical cocktail that produces peak performance.

-- Chapter 4, "Manage Habits," shows you how to gain an upper hand on adopting good routines and eliminating bad ones.
+- Chapter 4, "Manage Habits," shows you how to get rid of bad habits and how to develop good ones.

-- Chapter 8 "Cultivate Trust," focuses in one of the most important and yet largely underappreciated aspects of effective teams and outlines the crucial levers that can draw people together or drive them apart.
+- Chapter 8, "Cultivate Trust," explains how to build trust and outlines the crucial levers that can draw people together or drive them apart.

-- And, finally, Chapter 9, "Develop the Team of the Future," shows you how to do just that.
-It explores the science behind finding and training top talent and provides the factors that can enable teams to achieve a remarkable level of energy, productivity, and satisfaction.
+- And, finally, Chapter 9, "Develop the Team of the Future," shows you how to find and train top talent and provides the factors that can enable teams to achieve a remarkable level of energy, productivity, and satisfaction.

 Praise for The Leading Brain